Meeting Time: June 17, 2020 at 1:00pm EDT

 • Default_avatar

-Kristin Swenson almost 4 years ago
+Kristin Swenson over 4 years ago

 I support approving the grant application for the Route 20 shared use path.
 I understand and sympathize with points of resistance, but I think the boon to our community outweighs the downsides.
 It's terribly difficult to retrofit automobile-centered infrastructure with as much history as Charlottesville's in order to enable safe biking and walking, but our community is hungry for such alternatives (e.g., witness the overflow parking at the Monticello Trail).
 Let's get these paths going!